easterjd/gro-city-frontend/README.md

 ### DEVELOPERS

-    -For more information, pleasee contact this project's developers: Surya Krishna Moorthy, Christopher Peterson, or Dillon Easter at:
+    -For more information, please contact this project's developers: Surya Krishna Moorthy, Christopher Peterson, or Dillon Easter at:

         ayrus2289@gmail.com, crpete23@gmail.com, or johndilloneaster@gmail.com